WZY050703/Toolib/README_en.md

 Some tool libs used by myself.

 ## Write before
 This project is coded, checked and pulled all in VS. And it used the module which is add in C++23, so check your settings.
+Its document encoding is GB 2312, so some annotations are displayed abnormally.

 **I can't promise it is safe.**